Gordias: Gordias (father of Midas)

 Meanwhile, the Phrygians, suddenly finding themselves without a king, consulted the oracle and were told to acclaim as king the first man to ride up to the temple in a cart.
 It was the farmer Gordias who appeared, riding in his ox-cart with his patroness.

 Gordias founded the city of Gordium, which became the Phrygian capital.
 His ox-cart was preserved in the acropolis.
 In this manner the founding myth justified the succession of Gordium to Telmessos as cult center of Phrygia.
 Its yoke was secured with an intricate knot called the Gordian Knot.
 The legend of Gordium, widely disseminated by the publicists of Alexander the Great, said that he who could unravel it would be master of Asia (which was equated at the time with Anatolia).
-Instead, Alexander sliced the knot in half with his sword, in 333 BCE.
+Instead, Alexander sliced the knot in half with his sword, in 333 BC.

-Arrian has Midas, Gordias' son, assuming kingship instead of his father.
+Arrian has Midas, Gordias's son, assuming kingship instead of his father.

 In some accounts, Gordias and the Phrygian goddess Cybele adopted Midas.
 In other accounts, Midas was their son.
-Herodotus says Midas was Gordias' son and does not mention Cybele.
-Herodotus also says that Gordias' son Midas had a garden in Macedonia, which could imply that Herodotus believed Gordias lived before the legendary Phrygian migration to Anatolia.
+Herodotus says Midas was Gordias's son and does not mention Cybele.
+Herodotus also says that Gordias's son Midas had a garden in Macedonia, which could imply that Herodotus believed Gordias lived before the legendary Phrygian migration to Anatolia.